wradlib/wradlib/doc/installation.md

 ## Anaconda/Conda

-In order to run {{wradlib}}, you need to have a Python interpreter installed on your local computer, as well as a number of Python packages ([](#dependencies)).
+In order to run {{wradlib}}, you need to have a Python interpreter installed on your local computer, as well as  [a number of Python packages](#dependencies).
 We recommend installing [Anaconda](https://www.anaconda.com/download) as it includes Python, numerous required packages, and other useful tools (e.g. [Spyder](https://www.spyder-ide.org/)).

 Using Anaconda the installation process is harmonised across platforms.
 Download and install the latest [Anaconda distribution](https://www.anaconda.com/download) for your specific OS.
 We recommend using the minimal distributions [Miniconda](https://conda.io/miniconda.html) or [Miniforge/Mambaforge](https://github.com/conda-forge/miniforge)  if you do not want to install a full scientific python stack.